TY-Tongyao/SCRAD/README.md

 This will evaluate the trained model on your test dataset and provide performance metrics.

 ## Result
-The following shows the test results of the Weibo dataset:
+The following shows the test results of the Amazon dataset:

 ![](./fig/result.png)